kostasb100/low-cost-plant-based-meat-moisture-device/Mechanical Diagrams/README.md

 Below is an explanation of each component that the measurement device consists of.
-It is recommended to 3D print the components in numerical order.
+It is recommended to 3D print the components and assemble them in numerical order.
 Some components may not be fully optimized, and their parameters may require further adjustment.

 ## Camera stand components of the measurement device (CS1-CS7)